ooz/ppkg/README.md

 ## Installation

-1. Make sure you have Python 3 installed
+1. Make sure you have Python 3 and requests installed
 1. Copy `ppkg` script to the directory you want to generate your slides in or
 1. Put `ppkg` script on your PATH
 1. Make sure the script is executable